wilsonzlin/minify-js/README.md

 - Parse and erase TypeScript syntax.
 - FFI libraries for other languages.
 - Aliasing of reused well-knowns.
-- Removal of unreachable and redundant code.
+- Removal of unreachable, unused, and redundant code.
+- Inlining single-use declarations.
 - Aliasing frequently accessed properties and called methods.
 - Better support for non-ASCII identifiers.
 - Replacing if statements with conditional and logical expressions.